Sajeeth-S/Sajeeth-S/README.md

 I’m a 22-year-old Mathematics graduate from the University of Warwick, currently based in London.
 Through attaining my degree, I have learnt many important areas of mathematics comprehensively, such as Linear Algebra, Matrix Analysis, Stochastic Processes, Complex Analysis, Multivariable Calculus and more.

-This portfolio showcases projects that reflect my mathematical thinking — from algorithm design and numerical methods to data analysis and applied modeling.
+This portfolio showcases projects that reflect my mathematical thinking, from algorithm design and numerical methods to data analysis and applied modeling.
 I enjoy working on problems that require precision, abstraction, and creativity, and I’m particularly interested in areas like pure mathematics, applied analysis, and mathematical computing.

 I use tools like Python, LaTeX, and mathematical libraries to translate theory into practice, and I’m always looking to deepen my understanding through research and collaboration.
 I’m currently seeking roles where I can contribute to mathematically rich work, whether in research, analytics, or technical development.

-Feel free to explore my projects — and don’t hesitate to get in touch if you’d like to connect or collaborate.
+Feel free to explore my projects and don’t hesitate to get in touch if you’d like to connect or collaborate.

 ## Featured Projects